-- 4. Disconnect any choke rods or heat tubes. - 5.
-Remove the throttle linkage and automatic transmission controls from the throttle lever.
-Disassemble and save the throttle return springs and retaining clips. - 6.
-Remove the two front and two rear attaching manifold flange nuts.
+4. Remove the throttle linkage and automatic transmission controls from the throttle lever.
+Disassemble and save the throttle return spring.

+- 5. Disconnect the power brake line from the lower rear of the carburetor, if so equipped. - 6.
+Detach the choke hot air tube and choke air supply tube from the carburetor. - 7.
+Remove the two front and two rear attaching manifold flange bolts.
 Remove the throttle cable bracket, if so equipped, (located at the right rear attaching bolt).
-Remove the carburetor by lifting it straight upward.
+Remove the carburetor by lifting it straight up.
 Sometimes the carburetor can stick to the manifold gasket, requiring it to be pried loose.
-Before prying, double check to make sure all the carburetor attaching bolts and connections have been removed. - Place clean shop towels or rags into the manifold opening to prevent dirt or debris from entering the engine.
-Keep exposed ends of vacuum and fuel lines free from dirt.
+Before prying, double check to make sure all the carburetor attaching bolts and connections have been removed. - 8.
+Place clean shop towels or rags into the manifold opening to prevent dirt or debris from entering the engine.
+Keep exposed ends of the vacuum and fuel lines free from dirt. - WARNING!

-WARNING!
 Failure to cover the intake opening with a clean towel could result in dirt or debris entering the engine.
-Dirt or debris in the induction system can cause engine damage which may necessitate in a complete engine overhaul.

-- 8. Remove the gasket from the intake.
+Dirt or debris in the induction system can cause engine damage, which may necessitate in a complete engine overhaul. - 9.
+Remove the gasket from the intake.
 Remove any gasket material that may have adhered to the manifold.
-DO NOT gouge the intake manifold sealing surface during removal of old gasket material. - 9.
+DO NOT gouge the intake manifold sealing surface during the removal of old gasket material. - 10.
 Remove the shop towels from the intake and vacuum out the intake channel to ensure no dirt or debris is left in the intake system.
-Place a clean shop towel over the entire intake opening until you are ready to install the new carburetor.
+Place a clean shop towel over the entire intake opening until you are ready to install the new carburetor. - 11.
+Remove the solenoid, if any, from the existing carburetor.
+To retain the use of the solenoid, it will be required to purchase Holley's throttle solenoid bracket, P/N 20-47.
+Install the original solenoid and retaining nut in the Holley bracket.
+Applications on which the solenoid is welded to the bracket and is not removable will require a new Holley throttle solenoid bracket P/N 20-47 and solenoid P/N 46-74.

-10. Remove the throttle cable ball and automatic transmission kickdown stub (if any) from the old carburetor, and mount on the Holley lever (some modifications to lever may be necessary for some installations).
-There is one throttle ball in the unassembled parts bag.
-A full assortment of throttle balls can be purchased under Holley P/N 20-2.